I have published a new book that is entitled

 "I don't know.
 Will it happen after I've died as an old man?"

 The Indian chuckled.
 "Oh yes...
-A billion years is a thousand times one million years; and a million years is a thousand times one thousand.
+A billion years is a thousand times one million years; and a million years is a thousand times one thousand years.
 And that has to happen more than eight times.
 You will not live more than just over one hundred years, if you're lucky; and that is just one tenth of one thousand years.
 An event that far in the future?
 For practical purposes it might as well be never.
 The earth is only about five billion years old; it's barely middle aged.
 You know how old the dinosaurs are?
 Well they never even appeared until about a quarter of a billion years ago.
 So you have no cause to be concerned, Brendan."

 Brendan had buried his face in the Indian's jacketed lap.
 "Why, Indian?"